 Company history and reputation: Can you trust Incogni?

-Incogni is one of the most popular data removal tools out there and is backed by Surfshark, a well-known VPN provider.
-This partnership adds a layer of credibility to Incogni's reputation and contributes to its overall success.
+Incogni is one of the most trusted data removal tools out there, backed by Surfshark, the well-known VPN provider.
+This partnership doesn’t just boost credibility — it shows how seriously Incogni takes online privacy.

 Privacy laws and regulations that allow Incogni to remove data